linzhi2013/MitoZ/version_2.3/README.md

 - **Please try the latest version first if you find some bugs in the old versions**

 **News**
-- The Conda version of MitoZ 3.3 has been rebuilt (https://github.com/bioconda/bioconda-recipes/pull/35186), there should come a build called `3.3-1` a bit later.
+- The Conda version of MitoZ 3.3 (latest) has been rebuilt (https://github.com/bioconda/bioconda-recipes/pull/35186), there should come a build called `3.3-1` a bit later.

 # Tips for newcomers to Github